RomualdRousseau/Miniish/README.md

 The overall spec of the sprite generator is:

 * 2 nametables for the background composed of 20 * 12 tiles.
-Each tile is a 8x8
+Each tile is 8x8
 pixels.
 Scrolling vertical and horizontal modes are supported.

 * 2 attributes tables to set the palette of each tiles of the background.